emrehannn/Contextual-Hallucination-Detecting-Trainable-LLM-Tool-With-Local-CLI-Transformers/README.md

 - Python 3.8+
 - CUDA-capable GPU (recommended, but will fall back to CPU)
-- Hugging Face account with access to Llama 2 models
+- Hugging Face permission to access Llama 2 models (or you can use your own model)

 ### Installation